Sister Sledge: International breakthrough

 At something of a crossroads in their careers, the future seemed a little uncertain for the group, but Atlantic Records connected them with producers Nile Rodgers and Bernard Edwards of the band Chic, and the situation changed.
 After some initial challenges to working collaboratively, the breakthrough album We Are Family was recorded and released by Cotillion on January 22, 1979.
-The lead single "He’s the Greatest Dancer" charted at number one R&B and was a Top 10 Pop crossover smash, peaking at #9.
+The lead single "He's the Greatest Dancer" charted at number one R&B and was a Top 10 Pop crossover hit, peaking at number 9.
 In 1979, the record's anthemic title track "We Are Family" followed and became a worldwide smash charting at number two pop and number one R&B. The song and group were nominated for a Grammy Award and "We Are Family" was adopted as the official anthem for the Pittsburgh Pirates, who went on to win the World Series that year.
 Sister Sledge was duly invited to perform the national anthem at the opening game in front of 45,000 fans.
+Nile Rodgers credited the lasting influence of Sister Sledge on black music.

 The album was certified platinum by the RIAA and produced two more classic disco singles, "Lost in Music" and "Thinking of You".
 Around this time, Debbie Sledge went on maternity leave and the eldest sister, Carol, filled in for her.
 They were named Billboard Best New Artists.
 In 1980, their follow-up album Love Somebody Today (also written and produced by Nile Rodgers and Bernard Edwards) was released.
-The lead single "Love Somebody Today" scored moderately well, charting at number six on the R&B and number 64 on the pop charts.
+The lead single "Love Somebody Today" scored moderately well, charting at number six on the R&B and number 64 on the pop chart.
 An extensive three-year live tour began and the quartet performed sold-out shows all over the world.

 In 1981, Sister Sledge worked with Narada Michael Walden, who produced their fifth studio album, All American Girls.
 The project was intended as a collaboration, but the resulting album is generally attributed to Narada Michael Walden.
-The title track became a number-three R&B hit, but the following singles "Next Time You'll Know" and "If You Really Want Me" did only moderate business.
+The title track became a number three R&B hit, but the following singles "Next Time You'll Know" and "If You Really Want Me" did only moderate business.
 As a tribute to the late Bob Marley, a reggae-influenced mix of the album's fourth release "He's Just a Runaway" was recorded at Radio City Music Hall in New York.
 The girls self-produced their next record The Sisters in 1982.
-The album spawned the number-14 R&B and number-23 pop hit "My Guy" (a cover of the Mary Wells classic).
+The album spawned the number 14 R&B and number 23 pop hit "My Guy" (a cover of the Mary Wells classic).
 The group subsequently appeared on the March 1984 episode of The Jeffersons entitled "My Guy, George", in which they performed the song.